 Spend Time in Nature

-During the pandemic lockdowns, it can feel like there are eight days a week.
-The best way to stave off feelings of bored and loneliness is going outside.
+During the pandemic lockdowns, it can feel like there are eight days in a week.
+The best way to stave off feelings of boredom and loneliness is to go outside.

 Whether you’re blessed to live in an area with beaches, mountains, gardens, or parks, taking time out of your day to appreciate nature can help you refocus your mind.
 Studies exploring the mental impacts of nature suggest visual images of mountains, waterfalls, and sunsets can help reduce stress and fatigue.
 That said, why not take care of yourself by getting a mental boost from the beautiful outdoors?